i-VRESSE/haddock3-webapp/README.md

 Configuration of the web application is done via `.env` file or environment variables.
 For configuration of authentication & authorization see [docs/auth.md](docs/auth.md).
 For configuration of job submission see [docs/bartender.md#configuration](docs/bartender.md#configuration).
+For configuration of how to rewrite the submitted workflow file see [docs/reewite.md](docs/reewite.md).
 Use [.env.example](./.env.example) as a template:

 ```shell